 Streamlined in appearance, with only two operating controls and a mode selection switch, the Bounty Hunter Tracker IV has eliminated the most difficult aspect of metal detector operation: Ground Balancing.
 With built-in Automatic Ground Trac, the Bounty Hunter Tracker IV balances for mineralization while you detect.
 The Tracker IV will detect in extreme ground conditions from beaches to highly mineralized inland sites with no operator adjustments to the circuitry and with no loss of sensitivity.

 - Manufacturer Bounty Hunter

-- Short description on product list Lightweight & simplistic, the Bounty Hunter Tracker IV is the perfect machine for kids who want to be treasure hunters!
+- Quick Look Lightweight & simplistic, the Bounty Hunter Tracker IV is the perfect machine for kids who want to be treasure hunters!

 - SKU 622-TIV

 - Hot Deal No